Haunted Mine Drop – OPEN YEAR ROUND!

-We have exciting news!
-Glenwood Caverns Adventure Park in Glenwood Springs, Colorado, will introduce its newest attraction early August, the Haunted Mine Drop.
-It will be the first drop ride in the world to go underground, dropping riders 110 feet down inside Iron Mountain, and it’s attracting national attention before it’s even open.
+We had our GRAND OPENING on Monday, July 31st at Glenwood Caverns Adventure Park in Glenwood Springs, Colorado and introduced our newest attraction; the Haunted Mine Drop.
+The ride is the first drop ride in the world to go underground, dropping riders 110 feet down inside Iron Mountain.
+From all the screams we are hearing, the thrills are living up to it’s name!!
+Do you “Dare to Drop”?

 USA Today included the Haunted Mine Drop in its list of the 12 Most Anticipated Thrill Rides of 2017, alongside attractions from Disney, Universal Studios and SeaWorld.
 Glenwood Caverns Adventure Park is the only park in Colorado and the only family-owned park on the list.
 You can see what owner Steve Beckley has to say about the ride in this story and interview from the Post Independent, as well as general manager Nancy Heard having some fun with reporter Kevin Torres on this Unique 2 Colorado story.

 As usual with this community-minded, family-owned business, all of the contractors involved in the onsite construction are from Colorado.
 The park is working with two out-of-state industry experts to theme and build the attraction.

 The ride was constructed by Stan Checketts in Logan, Utah.
 Checketts built the park’s Giant Canyon Swing and Soaring Eagle Zip Ride.
 He also constructed the Stratosphere Tower Big Shot in Las Vegas and has thrill rides located across the globe.

 Mark McDonough and his team at St. Louis-based Creative Visions are theming the attraction, which will include Pepper’s ghosts, an illusion technique invented by Professor John Henry Pepper and English engineer Henry Dircks in the 1800s.
 Creative Visions has developed characters for theme parks, museums, zoos, aquariums, haunted attractions and amusement centers around the world.
 The company’s client list includes Universal Studios Theme Parks, SeaWorld, Knott’s Berry Farm, MGM Grand Adventure, Six Flags and David Copperfield.